 Twenty-seven-year-old Fred was looking for Charmaine, his stepdaughter when he ran into teenaged Rosemary West.
 Later, that stepdaughter would become one of West’s first victims.

-The couple soon married and moved in together against the will of young West’s father.
-Fred was sent to prison for a time and while there, 17-year-old Rosemary West became responsible for his eight-year-old stepdaughter Charmaine and daughter Anne Marie.
+The couple soon married and moved in together against the will of Rose West’s father.
+Fred was sent to prison for a time and while there, 17-year-old Rosemary West became responsible for his eight-year-old stepdaughter Charmaine along with their daughter Anne Marie.

 Rosemary West grew to hate Fred’s stepchild, particularly for her rebelliousness.
 Charmaine consequently went missing for good in the summer of 1971.
 When asked about the girl, Rosemary West claimed: